tigerfarm/tfptaskrouter/README.md

 setup a Studio IVR flow with a Twilio phone number, implement and test the TaskRouter Worker website application:
 1. [Configure](README.md#configure-your-taskrouter-workspace) your Twilio TaskRouter Workspace.
-2. [Create](README.md#create-an-ivr-studio-flow-to-manage-incoming-calls) an Studio IVR to welcome the caller and put them into the TaskRouter queue.
+2. [Create](README.md#create-an-ivr-studio-flow-to-manage-incoming-calls) an Studio IVR to welcome the caller and put them into the TaskRouter workflow queue.
-3. [Configure](README.md#configure-your-twilio-phone-number-to-use-the-studio-ivr) your Twilio phone number to use the Studio IVR.
+3. [Configure](README.md#configure-your-twilio-phone-number-to-use-the-studio-ivr-flow) your Twilio phone number to use the Studio IVR.
 4. [Implementation](README.md#local-computer-implementation) on your local computer.
 5. [Test](README.md#test-the-application) the call work flow application system.

 Click [here](https://www.youtube.com/watch?v=OElX06i40Mg) for a video of me walking through the steps.
 Note, the application in the video is an older PHP app, however it works basically the same as this NodeJS application.

-Click [here](https://www.twilio.com/docs/taskrouter/api) for the Twilio TaskRouter REST API documentation.

 #### Implementation requirements:
 - You will need a [Twilio account](http://twilio.com/console).
 A free Trial account will work for testing.
-- For testing, you will need at least 2 phone numbers; for example two mobile phone numbers: one to be the caller, the other phone number for the worker (agent).
+- For testing, you will need at least 2 phone numbers: one to be the caller, and the other for the worker (agent).

 These are the setup instructions which are located on this [tfptaskrouter](https://github.com/tigerfarm/tfptaskrouter/blob/master/README.md) GitHub repository.